tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 ### Character Class Subtraction

 The character class `[a-z-[aeiuo]]` matches a single letter that is not a vowel.
 In other words: it matches a single consonant.
 Without character class subtraction or intersection, the only way to do this is to list all consonants: `[b-df-hj-np-tv-z]`.

+### Character Class Intersection

+Character class intersection is supported by Java, ICU, JGsoft V2, and by Ruby 1.9 and later.
+It makes it easy to match any single character that must be present in two sets of characters.
+The syntax for this is `[class&&[intersect]]`.
+You can use the full character class syntax within the intersected character class.

 ## Capture Groups `()`